-A. The activity exercises a civil liberty or constitutional right illustrated by Section 15.17.200;
+A. The activity exercises a civil liberty or constitutional right illustrated by Section 15.17.200:

-B. The activity implements a right or privilege granted by state law; a license authorized by ordinance (e.g., Chapter 6.212, Taxicabs; Chapter 15.14, Newsstands); or a franchise granted by the City;
+B. The activity implements a right or privilege granted by state law; a license authorized by ordinance (e.g., Chapter 6.310, Taxicabs and For-hire Vehicles; Chapter 15.14, Newsstands); or a franchise granted by the City;

-C. The activity occurs in an area under permit that contemplates such an activity, e.g., a permit for a parade issued by the Police Department (Chapter 11.25); an areaway or sidewalk cafe (Chapters 15.08 and 15.16); street areas within the Pike Place Market Historical District (Chapter 25.24) that are being administered by the Pike
+C. The activity occurs in an area under permit that contemplates such an activity, e.g., a permit for a parade issued by the Police Department (Chapter 11.25); an areaway or sidewalk cafe